-Students may be placed on Probation or Academic Suspension for the following reasons (these are non-exhaustive and also in addition to the reasons listed in the WesternU General Academic Policies and Procedures section on Probation in the Overview Section of this Catalog):
+Students may be placed on academic or conduct probation or academic suspension for the following reasons (these are non-exhaustive and also in addition to the reasons listed in the WesternU General Academic Policies and Procedures section on Probation in the Overview Section of this Catalog):

 - 1. Inadequate academic progress as determined by the Student Performance Committee.
 This includes, but is not limited to, receiving an 'F' grade in any course or system. - 2.
-A grade point average below 2.00.

-- 3. When directed to repeat a year for academic reasons. - 4.
+A grade point average below 2.00. - 3.
+When directed to repeat a year for academic reasons. - 4.
 Failure to perform in a professional manner. - 5.
 Serious deficiencies in ethical or personal conduct.